Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Abstract_Algebra/Linear_Algebra/Introductory_Level/Eigenvalue.md

 When the algebraic multiplicity and geometric multiplicity are equal for all eigenvalues of a matrix $A$, we can directly use the eigenvectors as a set of basis vectors of the vector space $V$.

-Since the action of a linear transformation $A$ on its eigenvectors is simply scaling, the representation matrix (denoted by $\Lambda$) is very simple: it is just a diagonal matrix, whose diagonal elements are just its eigenvalues:
+Since the action of a linear map $A$ on its eigenvectors is simply scaling, the representation matrix (denoted by $\Lambda$) is very simple: it is just a diagonal matrix, whose diagonal elements are just its eigenvalues:

 $$
 \Lambda = \text{diag } (\lambda_1, ..., \lambda_n)